eucalyptus/euca-demo/installs/install-20-manual/docs/install-20-manual-install-hp-gol01-d8.md

     esi-install-image --install-default
     ```

+    (Skip - seems keypair must be in "(eucalyptus)imaging" Account.
 Set the Worker KeyPair, allowing use of the support KeyPair for Intance debugging.

     ```bash
     euctl services.imaging.worker.keyname=support